 Bunkers Del Carmel, you might have heard about this place.
 Although is considered as off the beaten path and it’s without any doubts one of Barcelona’s best-kept secrets, the bunkers are becoming a very popular spot to visit.

 The Bunkers Del Carmel is offering an amazing panoramic view over the city, revealing in front of you all the major landmarks of Barcelona all the way to the sea.

 The Bunkers were built in 1938 during the Spanish Civil War on the top of the Turo de la Rovira hill as an anti-aircraft fortification, so they could survey the entirety of the city.
 They were built to defend and help Barcelona from further bombing.

 Nowadays, locals and travelers are gathering there to have some beers, for a picnic and to enjoy the incredible sunset view.

 Getting there: Take the L4 metro line and get off at Alfons X station.
 When you exit the metro station, supply yourself with beer.
 The way to the bunkers is very obvious as you need to walk uphill to reach the spot.
 It takes half an hour more or less.

 The secret beach in the beautiful fisherman village of Garraf was another recommendation by Miguel.

 Escape the crowded city beaches and head to one of Barcelona’s best-kept secrets.

 The village of Garraf is a half an hour train ride from Barcelona city center.
-The beach is just across the train station.
+The beach is just across from the train station.

 I went to the beach along with the sweet Hanna, a Finland girl that I met in my hostel in Barcelona.
-We’ve had a great and especially fun trip to Garraf.
+We’ve had a great and fun trip to Garraf.